Lawson's Finest Liquids

 Lawson's Finest Liquids is an American craft brewery based in Waitsfield, Vermont, founded in 2008 by Sean and Karen Lawson.
 The company became widely known for its "Sunshine" family of IPAs, especially Sip of Sunshine, which is brewed under an alternating proprietorship at Two Roads Brewing in Stratford, Connecticut.
 The brewery opened a destination facility with taproom and retail space in Waitsfield in 2018 and has earned medals at the World Beer Cup and Great American Beer Festival.

 History

-Lawson's Finest Liquids began in 2008 as a one-barrel nanobrewery next to the founders' home in Warren, Vermont, before expanding operations throughout the Mad River Valley.
+Lawson's Finest Liquids sold for the first time on St. Patrick's Day in 2008.
+At the time they were a one-barrel nanobrewery next to the founders' home in Warren, Vermont, before expanding operations throughout the Mad River Valley.
 In 2014, the company began brewing Sip of Sunshine and other beers at Two Roads Brewing in Connecticut through an alternating proprietorship arrangement to meet demand beyond Vermont.

 The brewery opened a taproom and retail store in Waitsfield in October 2018.
 In 2024, the company named Adeline Druart, former president of Vermont Creamery, as chief executive officer to lead its next phase of growth.